DGclasher/gitgraph/README.md

 1. Enter your GitHub username.
 2. Click the "Submit" button to generate your personalized contribution graph.
 3. Explore and share your coding journey with the Git Grapher community.

+### Workflow
++ User Input:
+  + Users access the application through the root path ("/").
+  + They are prompted to enter their GitHub username in a designated form.

++ Submission:
+  + Users submit the form with their GitHub username.
+  + The application captures the username from the query parameter in the URL.

++ Rendering:
+  + The server renders the "index" view, passing the username as a dynamic parameter.
+  + The EJS template dynamically displays the GitHub contribution chart for the entered username.

++ GitHub Chart Display:
+  + The application fetches the GitHub contribution chart image based on the username.
+  + The fetched image is displayed on the page, allowing users to visualize their GitHub contributions.